 As part of the ScIL programme each graduate prepares a poster that describes their improvement project and their key learning over the course of the programme.

-There will be four cohorts of ScIL commencing in 2020/21, each with a different area(s) of targeted recruitment.
+There will be four ScIL cohorts commencing each year.

 Please contact the QI team if you have any questions or would like any further information (email: email@example.com).